-Snapdragon (Antirrhinum majus) – This popular plant works well with plants of differing heights as their size provide balance to any arrangement.
+Snapdragon (Antirrhinum majus) – Snapdragons are a popular plant that works well with plants of differing heights as their size provide balance to any arrangement.
 A symbol of strength, offer this flower as a gift to a loved one in need of some good energy.

 Goldenrod (Solidago) – Goldenrods are a deep yellow color that are in full bloom in late summer.
 Their tall spikes of bright yellow flowers help them stand out.

 Perennial Geranium (Geranium) – Usually found in shades of blue, these flowers are at their best between summer and winter.
 Pair this flower with hyacinths and daffodils for the ultimate bouquet!